Redeeming (Cashing) HH or H Savings Bonds

-H Bonds have all passed their final maturity dates.
+H bonds have all passed their final maturity dates.
 They no longer earn interest.

-When you redeem an HH Bond, we do not pay interest for part of a six-month interest earning period.
-Therefore, it is wise to redeem an HH Bond shortly after its interest-paying time.
+When you redeem an HH bond, we do not pay interest for part of a six-month interest earning period.
+Therefore, it is wise to redeem an HH bond shortly after its interest-paying time.

-If you send your HH Bond in for redemption so that the bond is received in the month before interest is due, we will hold your bond until the following month.
-For example, if you have HH Bonds that pay interest in June and you send them in for redemption in May, the Treasury Retail Securities Site will hold your bonds and your request until June so that you receive the June interest.
+If you send your HH bond in for redemption so that the bond is received in the month before interest is due, we will hold your bond until the following month.
+For example, if you have HH bonds that pay interest in June and you send them in for redemption in May, the Treasury Retail Securities Site will hold your bonds and your request until June so that you receive the June interest.
 They will redeem your bonds after the June interest has been paid.

-How do I redeem my HH/H Bonds?
+How do I redeem my HH or H bonds?

-However, they can help you by
+However, the bank can help you by

-- certifying or guaranteeing your signature on your request for payment (on the back of the HH or H Bond you want to redeem), and
+- certifying or guaranteeing your signature on your request for payment (on the back of the HH or H bond you want to redeem), and

 - sending the bonds, with your direct deposit instructions and any supporting documents (if needed), to the Treasury Retail Securities Site.